TDA283-compiler-construction/project/project/extensions.md

 Arrays are Java-like: variables of array type contain a reference to the actual array, which is allocated on the heap.
 Arrays are explicitly created using a `new` construct and variables of array type have an attribute, `length`, which is accessed using dot notation.
+The semantics follows Java arrays.

 Some examples of array declarations in the extension are